Toast Connector Example

 Connector overview

-This connector extracts and syncs data from the Toast POS API into a destination warehouse.
+This is a custom Fivetran connector implementation to extract and sync data from the Toast POS API into a destination warehouse.
 Toast is a restaurant management platform providing point-of-sale, labor, menu, and operational data.

 Requirements